ECNP Neuropsychopharmacology Award

 The award is granted each year, alternating between pre-clinical and clinical research.

-In addition, the winner of the award is asked to join the Award Committee for the duration of one year (the year the next winner of his/her area, thus pre-clinical or clinical research is selected).
-The winner may be asked for an interview, to be published in ECNP communication channels.
+In addition, the winner of the award is asked to join the Award Committee for the year when the next winner of his/her area (i.e. pre-clinical or clinical research) is selected.
+The winner may also be asked for an interview, to be published in ECNP communication channels.

 Who is eligible?

 The following electronic documents were requested to be submitted by e-mail: